 Here’s how to create an excellent customer onboarding process for a digital product with Visual Automations.

 Once that integration is complete, you can begin creating your marketing funnel.

 Once a customer has purchased your digital product, it’s now time to start your post-purchase onboarding communication.

 The sequence you send at the point should contain:

 A thank you email (Sent immediately after purchase).

-I’m sure your mom taught you how to be a polite a person.
+Saying thank you creates a connection.
 Always send a thank you note to your new customers and let them know how much you appreciate their business and their interest in you and your product.